xanxusldw/learngit/readme.txt

 Hello Git, @ git version control.
-Git is a distributed version control system.
-Git is free software distributed under the GPL.
+Git is a distributed version control system. +@user Git is free software distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes of files.